Llorando se fue: Márcia Ferreira version

-Cover versions of "Chorando se foi" is credited to Márcia Ferreira and José Ari as the original authors for their Portuguese translation, in addition to the original composers Ulises Hermosa and Gonzalo Hermosa.

 Kaoma version

-In 1989, French band Kaoma had a chart-topping hit with their dance music single "Lambada," a cover of Brazilian singer-songwriter Márcia Ferreira's 1986 dance hit "Chorando se foi," which itself was a legally authorized Portuguese-translated rendition of the original 1981 slow ballad, "Llorando se fue" by the Bolivian group Los Kjarkas.
-Given Kaoma's release of their single without Los Kjarkas' permission, Los Kjarkas successfully sued.
-Kaoma's "Lambada" was originally credited to a fictitious composer with the pseudonym Chico de Oliveira, and the publishing rights of this composer were registered at the French Société des auteurs, compositeurs et éditeurs de musique.
-In 1991, a French court ruled that Kaoma's song was a copyright violation and that the correct original authors should appear on all future releases.
+In 1989, French band Kaoma had a chart-topping hit with their dance music single Lambada, a cover of Brazilian singer-songwriter Márcia Ferreira's 1986 dance hit Chorando Se Foi, which itself was a legally authorized Portuguese version.

+However, Kaoma's version was unauthorized and didn't even credit the rightful composers, and Kaoma also made changes to Márcia Ferreira's lyrics.
+Kaoma's version was originally credited to a fictitious composer with the pseudonym of Chico de Oliveira, and the publishing rights of this composer were registered at the French Société des auteurs, compositeurs et éditeurs de musique.
+Chico de Oliveira was a pseudonym for Olivier Lorsac, as revealed by French newspaper Le Monde.
+Then Los Kjarkas denounced the plagiarism to Spanish newspaper El País.

+Both Los Kjarkas and Márcia Ferreira successfully sued Kaoma for copyright infringement, winning in court, and the case led to both receiving financial compensation from Kaoma.
+In 1991, a French court ruled that the correct original authors should appear on all future releases.
+Now the song is credited to Ulises Hermosa, Gonzalo Hermosa, Alberto Maraví, Márcia Ferreira and José Ari.

 Other versions

-In 1984, an upbeat version of the song introducing the accordion was released by the Peruvian group Cuarteto Continental, whose arrangements (produced by Alberto Maravi) were later purchased by Kaoma.
-The first Portuguese translation and recording of "Llorando se fue" - as "Chorando se foi" - was released by Brazilian singer-songwriter Márcia Ferreira (with co-writer José Ari) in 1986 under her third album.

-Prior to Kaoma's 1989 release of the song, several covers of "Llorando se fue" had been released as dance tracks:
+Overall, several covers of Llorando se fue have been released: